 The shape of a patient’s jaw will also gradually adapt to conform to the pressure placed by the braces or aligners.
 However, in some cases, additional appliances, such as palatal expanders or other devices, may be needed to assist with jaw growth and alignment.

 Knowing how to apply the correct amount of pressure, and where the pressure should be applied, is your orthodontist’s specialty.
-While some orthodontic cases are relatively straightforward and only require a bit of shifting or straightening, others require teeth to be rotated, shifted, lifted up from the gums, or other more complex movements that require the knowledge of a skilled orthodontist.
+While some orthodontic cases are relatively straightforward and only require a bit of shifting or straightening, others require teeth to be rotated, shifted, lifted up from the gums, or other more complex movements that require the knowledge of a skilled orthodontist in Newburyport.

 Standard braces consist of metal brackets that are adhered to each individual tooth, and a wire that is placed in each bracket to surround the smile.
 The wire is the piece that places the needed pressure to guide the teeth.

 Clear aligners work in the same manner as braces, but instead of brackets and wires, the system uses a series of plastic molds that fit directly over the teeth.
 Each set is individually calibrated to achieve a certain degree of tooth movement before moving on to the next set.
 Treatment is mapped out using a 3D planning tool.